amake/orgro-app-landing-page/_pages/privacypolicy.md

 # Privacy Policy

-We don't include any tracking or analytics, and gather no user data whatsoever.
+We don’t include any tracking or analytics, and gather no user data whatsoever.